 - There are basically 3 kinds of distracted driving (see chart).
 Among the most dangerous is cell phone use. - The National Safety Council estimates that I in 4 car crashes involves cell phone use. - Visual and manual distractions are shortlived because you know you're distracted.
-Cognitive distractions (when your mind is really not on your driving) last much long- - There is no such thing as "multi-tasking."
+Cognitive distractions (when your mind is really not on your driving) last much longer. - There is no such thing as "multi-tasking."
 When brains are overloaded with 2 cognitive tasks, people switch attention without realizing it. - Cognitive attention to driving becomes secondary to a phone conversation.

-- When driving is a secondary task, it becomes impaired. - Impairment takes several forms, such as inattention blindness and tunnel vision. - Talking on a cell phone increases the risk of being in a car crash by 4 times; texting increases the risk of a crash by 8 to 23 times. - THE THREE TYPES OF DISTRACTED DRIVING AND HOW TO AVOID THEM MANUAL VISUAL phone out of reach even hands-free. eyes on the road.
-Pull over to read Make all adjustments Stay focused on the Don't reach for items Keep your Put your phone in "Do Not Disturb" mode emotions in check while driving - Hands-free has no effect upon the increased risk of a car crash while talking on a cell phone. - Cell phone distracted drivers have slower reaction times and are more likely to be involved in a crash than a driver with a .08 blood alcohol level (the minimum % to be presumed under the influence by statute). - There are 35,000 deaths each year in the U.S. from motor vehicle crashes. - Motor vehicle crashes are the leading cause of death for people 5 to 35 years old. - Human error causes the vast majority of crashes. - You need full attention for the task of driving.
+- When driving is a secondary task, it becomes impaired. - Impairment takes several forms, such as inattention blindness and tunnel vision. - Talking on a cell phone increases the risk of being in a car crash by 4 times; texting increases the risk of a crash by 8 to 23 times.

+- Hands-free has no effect upon the increased risk of a car crash while talking on a cell phone. - Cell phone distracted drivers have slower reaction times and are more likely to be involved in a crash than a driver with a .08 blood alcohol level (the minimum % to be presumed under the influence by statute). - There are 35,000 deaths each year in the U.S. from motor vehicle crashes. - Motor vehicle crashes are the leading cause of death for people 5 to 35 years old. - Human error causes the vast majority of crashes. - You need full attention for the task of driving.
 Cognitive distraction is real.
 Multi-tasking is a myth.